Development Roadmap for Django Music Publisher

 Some things never change

 Django Music Publisher originally supported just one publisher per installation.
-This was extended for the US.
-A set of up to three publishers in different PROs in the US can be used, with one of them being the “main” one.
 No data on other publishers (publishers for non-controlled writers) can be entered.
 This will not change.

 Administration, Co-Publishing and Sub-Publishing